 Dragonfly and Gravestone Doji patterns

 As mentioned earlier, an ideal Doji pattern lacks a body and has wicks on both sides.
-However, if pattern fails to fit this description, it can still be useful to a trader.
+However, if the pattern fails to fit this description, it can still be useful to a trader.
 Let’s take a closer look at the Gravestone and Dragonfly Doji patterns.

 A Gravestone pattern features a Doji candle that lacks a lower wick.
 Its Open, Close and Low prices are equal.
 If a Gravestone pattern occurs within a continuous uptrend, it indicates a resistance level and possible trend reversal.
 You need to wait for confirmation in the form of a long bearish candle (it can be red or black, depending on the platforms you’re using).